A Blueprint for Change

 Greener Vision works with partners towards finding solutions to major challenges

+A long-term solution to climate change requires systemic change.
+The major challenges we face are interconnected and stem from our way of thinking.
+Greener Vision draws on insights from The Tabula Project with the aim of developing a blueprint for change.
 Systemic change is first and foremost a personal endeavour.
-Greener Vision draws on insights from The Tabula Project with the aim of developing a blueprint for change.
 If we are to change behaviours and outcomes, we need to change the premises which led to them.
-For real and lasting change, we need to begin with ourselves.

 We need a radical realignment of how we perceive ourselves in relation to others and the environment on which we depend.
 We are wired to focus on immediate self-interest, but the result is a lack of systemic wisdom.
 We need to think and act in a global long term context.
 Such a realignment could be beneficial and potentially transformative for businesses, governments and all parts of society.